CephasSvosve/Multi-Asset_Market_Ecology/README.md

 # Multi-Asset_Market_Ecology
-An investigation of how passive funds affect price discovery of individual stocks on the market
+An investigation of how the growth in passive investments affect price discovery of individual stocks on the market